Quant-Insight/Qi_API/5.Case Studies/Sensitivity Analysis.md

 # Sensitivity Analysis

 The example below details how clients can use Qi data via our API to run scenario analysis.
-In this instance European single stocks sensitive to European inflation expectations.
+In this instance European single stocks sensitive to European inflation expectations, see artlcle: https://www.quant-insight.com/10-eu-stocks-vulnerable-to-deflation/ .

 But this kind of search could be replicated across multiple asset classes & for numerous macro factors.